 Fraud: why should I worry?

-Watch out...
 Insurance crooks are picking your pocket to line theirs.
-These thieves are committing insurance fraud, one of America's largest crimes.
+These thieves are committing insurance fraud — one of America's largest crimes.

-But look beyond the high-dollar costs. ..
-Honest, hard-working consumers and businesses pay a steep price.
+But look beyond the high-dollar estimates. ...
+Honest, hard-working consumers pay a steep price.
 Lives, businesses, careers and families are damaged or even ruined by insurance crimes.
 Yes, fraud also is a crime of violence.

 Premiums stay high.
-Auto and homeowner insurance prices stay high because insurance companies must pass the large costs of insurance fraud to policyholders.
+Automobile and homeowner insurance prices stay high because insurance companies must pass the large costs of insurance schemes to policyholders like you.